 Boil a pot of water with enough liquid to cook a good amount of spaghetti (about half of a 1 lb box is a good amount).

-- Drain and rinse the spaghetti and place on a paper towel to dry.
+Drain and rinse the spaghetti and place on some paper towels to dry.
 Pat the noodles down with the paper towels to make sure they they are completely dry.

-- For ideas, encourage her to create a shape.
+If she needs a little inspiration, encourage her to create a shape.
 Ask her to make a large square, for instance, and then a small square inside of it, or have her make a spiral or a squiggle.
-See how many shapes she can fit inside the other shapes.
 Talk to her about straight lines versus curvy lines.
 Discuss why a curvy line may be the same length as a straight line, even though it may look shorter.

-- For more ideas, have your child use markers to create pictures of family members.
+Another fun idea is to have your child use markers to create pictures of family members.
 Have her draw in her family members' faces and use the spaghetti for the hair.
-Or she can try the reverse, use the spaghetti to create the face and draw the body.
+Or, she can try the reverse: use the spaghetti to create the face and draw the body.

-- The most important thing is to let your child have fun with the noodles and play with her food!
-Encourage your child to play with shapes, designs and most importantly, her imagination!
+The most important thing is to let your child have fun with the noodles.
+After all, it's a free pass to play with her food!

 Lisa M. Cope is a freelance writer who focuses on parenting and child development issues, among many things.
 She is the mother of two boys, ages five and two.